Zip Code: 94501

 Along the avenue is a beloved collection of shops and restaurants, many in the neighborhood for generations.
 While there almost any need to can be met retail-wise on this street, from bikes to babies and from yarn to yoga, there is a good number of stops for the reader in all of us.
 Longtime favorite Black Swan Books has many rare items, Spectator Books has something for everyone, and Dr. Comics and Mr. Games is heaven for comic book fans.
 And, don’t forget the great local branch library!

 Would you be surprised that there are about 4 dozen places to eat in the neighborhood?
-Classics like Bay Wolf, Cato’s Ale House and Fenton’s Creamery (as seen in the Pixar animated hit Up!) continue to pack them in, along with hot newcomers Dopo for great Italian, Adesso for one of the best happy hours in the east bay, and Park Avenue Grill for a terrific burger and one-of-a-kind cocktails.
-Or indulge your inner gourmet and go shopping at the venerable Piedmont Grocery and cook up your own fest at home.
+Classics like Bay Wolf, Cato’s Ale House and Fenton’s Creamery (as seen in the Pixar animated hit Up!) continue to pack them in, along with hot newcomers Dopo for great Italian, Adesso for one of the best happy hours in the east bay.
+Or, indulge your inner gourmet and go shopping at the venerable Piedmont Grocery and cook your own fest at home.

 I think we can all agree that Rockridge is one of the most desirable neighborhoods in the all of the Bay Area?
 But, why do so many people flock to Rockridge?
 What makes it so special?